clusterio/clusterio/docs/decisions.md

 > To enable Clusterio support, use the CLI flag `--clusterio-modules` under `Lua.runtime.pluginArgs`.

 We needed to maintain a consistent style across all our files.
-TThere are multiple competing standards for Lua code, and given the limited amount of Lua code in this project, we chose not to adopt any automatic linting or shared luarc file.
+There are multiple competing standards for Lua code, and given the limited amount of Lua code in this project, we chose not to adopt any automatic linting or shared luarc file.
 Nevertheless, we recomend the use of [FMTK](https://github.com/justarandomgeek/vscode-factoriomod-debug) and have taken steps towords supporting it in Clusterio.